restfb/restfb.github.io/_includes/documentation/messenger-welcome.md

 <div class="alert alert-warning">
 	<h4>Remove the deprecated <code>call_to_actions</code> from <code>thread_settings</code> endpoint</h4>
 	<div>
-	 The old <code>thread_settings</code> endpoint is deprecated and you should remove the configuration you made earlier.
-In following sections, you learn the current way to add the greeting text and so on.
-Use this snippet to clean your bots's welcome screen:
+	 The old <code>thread_settings</code> endpoint is deprecated and you should remove any configuration you made earlier.
+In following sections, you will learn the current way to add the greeting text and so on.
+Use this snippet to clean your bot's welcome screen:
 <div markdown="1">
 {% highlight java %}
 fbClient.deleteObject("/me/thread_settings",